sst/guide/_chapters/dynamodb-as-a-serverless-service.md

 ---
 layout: post
 title: DynamoDB as a Serverless Service
-description:
+description: To use CloudFormation cross-stack references for DynamoDB in Serverless we need to "Export" the table name using the "Ref" and the ARN of the table using "Fn::GetAtt".
 date: 2018-04-02 14:00:00
 context: true
+code: mono-repo
 comments_id:
 ---

 While creating a Serverless application with multiple services, you might want to split the DynamoDB portion out separately.
 This can be useful because you are probably not going to be making changes to this very frequently.
 Also, if you have multiple development environments, it is not likely that you are going to connect them to different database environments.
-For example, you might give your the developers on your team their on environment but they might all connect to the same DynamoDB environment.
-So it would make sense to configure DynamoDB along with the other similar services in your application.
+For example, you might give the developers on your team their own environment but they might all connect to the same DynamoDB environment.
+So it would make sense to configure DynamoDB separately from the application API services.

-In the [example repo]({ site.backend_mono_github_repo }), you'll notice that we have a `database` service in the `services/` directory.
+In the [example repo]({{ site.backend_mono_github_repo }}), you'll notice that we have a `database` service in the `services/` directory.
 And the `serverless.yml` in this service helps us manage our DynamoDB table.

 ``` yml
 service: notes-app-mono-database